tildearrow/furnace/doc/7-systems/tia.md

 the arp macro's fixed mode operates differently, writing the direct pitch to the chip. here's a list of pitches.

-## chip config

-the following options are available in the Chip Manager window:

-- **Software pitch driver**: use TIunA, a software pitch driver similar to TIATune. it increases pitch precision by rapidly switching between two pitches.
-- **Old pitch table**: use an older method to calculate pitch. only for compatibility.
-- **Mixing mode**: changes mixing mode.
-  - **Mono**: normal output.
-  - **Mono (no distortion)**: process each channel separately to eliminate distortion.
-  - **Stereo**: output two channels on left and right.
-- **PAL**: run slower blah blah blah

 ### shape 1